gansm/finalcut/doc/memory-management.md

 Memory Management
 =================

-To create a hierarchy of FObjects (or derived classes/widgets), a new FObject has to be initialized with its parent object.
+To create a hierarchy of FObjects (or derived classes and widgets), initialize each new FObject with its parent object.

 ```cpp
 FObject* parent = new FObject();
 FObject* child  = new FObject(parent);
 ```

-When the used memory of a parent FObject gets deallocated, the allocated memory of its child objects will also be deallocated automatically.
+When a parent FObject is deleted, its child objects are automatically deallocated.

-An object can also be assigned to another object later via `addChild()`.
+You can also assign a child to another object later using `addChild()`.

 ```cpp
 FObject* parent = new FObject();